-A contraction is a word that is formed by combining two words.
-In a contraction, an apostrophe shows where one or more letters have been left out.
-Contractions are commonly used in informal writing but not in formal writing.
+raction is a word that is formed by combining two words.
+In a contraction, an apostrophe shows where more letters have been left out.
+Contractions are commonly used in informal writing but not in forma .

+Examples:

-Examples: I do not like ice cream.
+I do not like ice cream.

 I don't like ice cream.

-Notice how the words do and not have been combined to form the contraction don't.
-The apostrophe shows where the o in not has been left out.
+how the words do and not have been combined to form the contraction don't.
+The apostrophe shows

+Examples:

 We will see you later.

 We'll see you later.